Matter ejections behind the highs and lows of the transitional millisecond pulsar PSR J1023+0038

-During the sub-luminous X-ray state, the X-ray emission of \src\ is observed to switch between two distinct intensity modes, dubbed high and low, with sporadic flares in between.
+During the sub-luminous X-ray state, the X-ray emission of \src\ is observed to switch between two distinct intensity modes, dubbed high and low, with sporadic flares in between (e.g. \citealt{bogdanov15}).
 The high mode occurs 70--80\% of the time, while the low mode occurs 20--30\% of the time and typically lasts from a few tens of seconds to minutes.
 The drop and rise timescales involved in the mode switching are of the order of $\approx$10\,s.
-X-ray, UV and optical pulsations occur simultaneously in the X-ray high-intensity mode, and disappear in the low mode \citep{archibald15,papitto19,miravalzanon22,illiano23}.
-The UV, optical, and near infrared emission is dominated by the accretion disc and irradiated companion star and also shows flaring and flickering activities \citep{shahbaz15,kennedy18,papitto18,hakala18,shahbaz18}.
-Optical polarimetric observations reveal a linear polarisation at a level of $\sim$1\% \citep{baglio16,hakala18} of uncertain origin.
+X-ray, UV, and optical pulsations occur simultaneously in the X-ray high-intensity mode and disappear in the low mode \citep{archibald15,papitto19,miravalzanon22,illiano23}.
+The UV, optical, and near-infrared (NIR) emission is dominated by the accretion disc and irradiated companion star and also shows flaring and flickering activities \citep{shahbaz15,kennedy18,papitto18,hakala18,shahbaz18}.
+Optical polarimetric observations reveal a linear polarisation (LP) at a level of $\sim$1\% \citep{baglio16,hakala18} of uncertain origin.
 Bright, variable radio continuum emission is also detected \citep{deller15}.
-In particular, the low X-ray mode episodes are accompanied by an increase of the radio flux by a factor of $\simeq$3 on average, with fairly equal rise and decay times and an overall duration that matches low X-ray mode intervals \citep[][see also Fig.\,\ref{fig:timeseries1}]{bogdanov18}.
-These rebrightenings are associated with a temporal evolution of the radio spectrum from inverted to steep.
+In particular, the low X-ray mode episodes are accompanied by an increase in the radio flux by a factor of $\simeq$3 on average, with fairly equal rise and decay times and an overall duration that matches low X-ray mode intervals \citep[][see also our Fig.\,\ref{fig:timeseries1}]{bogdanov18}.
+These re-brightenings are associated with a temporal evolution of the radio spectrum from inverted to steep.
 Currently, \src\ spins down at a rate that is $\simeq$4\% faster than in the radio pulsar state \citep{burtovoi20}.
-This overall behaviour is unique in the landscape of X-ray binaries and still defies a comprehensive explanation.
+This overall behaviour is unique in the landscape of XRBs, and no comprehensive explanation for it has been found.